bluejayA/substation/docs/reference/api/SwiftNCurses.md

 # SwiftNCurses Framework API Reference

-Complete API reference for the SwiftNCurses terminal UI framework and components.
+This is the API reference for SwiftNCurses.
+If you're building your first terminal UI, start with the integration guide instead.
+This covers the complete SwiftNCurses terminal UI framework and components.

 ## Package Overview